 - Provide a support worker, if appropriate, to help a student with any spoken elements of study.

 Use equipment/software such as an electronic fluency devices or speech easy software.
 See our Apps & devices page for more information.

 These are examples only.
 The important thing is to work out with the student what's going to be of most help to them.
-See the Download section on this page for a guide to reasonable adjustments in education,
+Download our guide 'Reasonable adjustments for students' below.

-See the Download section on this page for our 'Supporting Students Who Stammer in Higher Education' guide.
+You can also download our 'Supporting Students Who Stammer in Higher Education' guide below.
 It gives practical tips and recommendations for professionals working in higher education to help ensure students who stammer get the support they need to progress.
-It was published in June 2021, as a collaboration between STAMMA, STUC (the Stutterers Through University Consultancy), London South Bank University and many individuals who generously shared their knowledge and expertise.
+It was published in June 2021, as a collaboration between STAMMA, the Stutterers Through University Consultancy (see below), London South Bank University and many individuals who generously shared their knowledge and expertise.

 Please note: universities may have greater obligations under the Equality Act than what is stated in the guide.
 Any information it contains should not be a substitute for getting legal advice.

 Stammerers Through University Consultancy

 The Stammerers through University Consultancy (STUC) is a network bringing together students and university staff who stammer.
 Do encourage a student to check it out.
 Visit the STUC website and follow them on Twitter using @STUC_UK.